Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Introduction

 \section{Introduction}

 Knowledge graphs (KGs) are data structures that store information about different entities (nodes) and their relations (edges).
-They are used to organize information in many domains such as music, movies, (e-)commerce, and sciences.
+They are used to organize information in many domains such as music~\cite{fell2022wasabi}, movies~\cite{orlandi2018leveraging}, (e-)commerce~\cite{zalmout2021all}, and sciences~\cite{ioannidis2020drkg}.
 A common approach of using KGs in various information retrieval and machine learning tasks is to compute knowledge graph embeddings (KGE)~\cite{wang2017knowledge,goyal2018graph}.
-These approaches embed a KG’s entities and relation types into a d-dimensional space such that the embedding vectors associated with the entities and the relation types associated with each edge satisfy a pre-determined mathematical model.
+These approaches embed a KG’s entities and relation types associated with an edge into a $d$-dimensional space such that the embedding vectors associated with the entities and the relation types satisfy a pre-determined mathematical model.
 Numerous models for computing knowledge graph embeddings have been developed, such as TransE~\cite{bordes2013translating}, TransR~\cite{lin2015learning} and DistMult~\cite{yang2014embedding}.

-There are many possible facts and relations in the real world, but collecting them can be challenging; consequently, existing knowledge graphs always lack completeness.
+There are many possible facts and relations in the real world, but collecting them can be challenging; consequently, existing knowledge graphs lack completeness.
 Learning embeddings for entities and relations in knowledge graphs can be considered knowledge induction, and the induced embeddings can be used to infer new triplets in the knowledge graph.
 The embedding quality is heavily reliant on the quantity and quality of the underlying triplets.
 This makes obtaining meaningful embeddings from sparse KG difficult, because of the lack of enough number of triplets per entity or relation.
+In addition, KG embedding approaches that use negative sampling encounter increased false negative rate in the chosen negative samples when dealing with sparse KGs.
+Negative sampling is performed by creating synthetic observations (relating two entities using a relation) such that the created observation is not observed in the training data.
+The chances of selecting an actual positive observation as a negative sample is higher with a sparse KG.